 Under Florida law, the court has the power to grant alimony that is rehabilitative, bridge-the-gap, or durational in nature.
 Each is meant to serve a designated purpose, depending on the specific needs of the divorcing couple.
 As a relatively new concept in Florida, durational alimony would only be appropriate if the couple has engaged in a short-term marriage (7 years or less) or moderate term marriage (7-17 years).

 Durational alimony provides a financially dependent spouse assistance.
 The time could be a months or years after divorce.
-Typically, durational alimony is granted when there is no need for permanent spousal support.
 It cannot exceed the length of the marriage, which at most, would be a maximum award of 17 years.